hassansartaj/uast-toolset/README.md

 * py4j 0.10.8

 ## Installations on Windows
-* Install Ardupilot following the guidelines given in [Ardupilot Docs] (https://ardupilot.org/dev/docs/building-setup-windows-cygwin.html).
+* Install Ardupilot following the guidelines given in [Ardupilot Docs](https://ardupilot.org/dev/docs/building-setup-windows-cygwin.html).
 * During Cygwin64 installation, make sure to install it in *C* drive with directory name *cygwin*
 * Install Anaconda with Python 3.7
 * Using Anaconda command prompt, install the dependencies with specified versions.
+  * To install PyTorch for GPU, use the command: `conda install pytorch==1.5.0 torchvision==0.6.0 cudatoolkit=10.1 -c pytorch`
+  * To install PyTorch for CPU, use the command: `conda install pytorch==1.5.0 torchvision==0.6.0 cpuonly -c pytorch`
-	Also install TensorBoard 2+ to visualize training data during execution.
+  * Install TensorBoard 2+ to visualize training data during execution.
-* To make use of GPU, install Cuda 10.1

 ## Using Toolset